ElsevierSoftwareX/SOFTX_2020_75/docs/applications/diw.rst

 A hydrogen module was introduced and applied to explore the trade-off between energy efficiency and temporal flexibility of various green hydrogen supply chains:

 * Stöckl, Schill & Zerrahn (2020): Green hydrogen: optimal supply chains and power sector benefits. *arXiv preprint* https://arxiv.org/abs/2005.03464; model code available on `Zenodo <https://doi.org/10.5281/zenodo.3693305>`_.

+Some work in progress:

+* A contribution to an open-source model compariosn on the effects of cheaper stationary batteries, using the model version `DIETERgms 1.3.1 <https://gitlab.com/diw-evu/dieter_public/dietergms/-/tree/1.3.1>`_
+* A contribution to the FlexMex model comparison exercise, using model the version `DIETERgms 1.3.2 <https://gitlab.com/diw-evu/dieter_public/dietergms/-/tree/1.3.2>`_
+* An evaluation of the power sector implications of different types of low-carbon freight traffic
+* A detailed anaysis of the trade-off between additional demand and additional flexibility potential related to battery-electric vehicles